TommasoCosimi/HomeLab/ZeroTier_Server/ZeroTier.md

 Which will mount the `/dev/net` folder in the Container.
 Credits for this workaround go to [Bill McGonigle](https://forum.proxmox.com/members/bill-mcgonigle.61031/) in [this](https://forum.proxmox.com/threads/openvpn-in-unprivileged-container.38670/) Thread.

 ## Installing the ZeroTier Client on the Server
-Following the Instructions found [here](https://www.zerotier.com/download/), installing the client on the Debian Container was as easy as running the following command:
+Following the Instructions found [here](https://www.zerotier.com/download/), installing the client on the Debian Container was as easy as running the following script:
 ```bash
 curl -s 'https://raw.githubusercontent.com/zerotier/ZeroTierOne/main/doc/contact%40zerotier.com.gpg' | gpg --import && if z=$(curl -s 'https://install.zerotier.com/' | gpg); then echo "$z" | sudo bash; fi
 ```

-There is a chance that you may not have installed the `curl` and `gpg` packages, therefore the installer will throw an error.
+There is a chance that you may not have installed the `curl` and `gpg` packages, therefore the script will throw an error.
 Here is the command to fix that:
 ```bash
 sudo apt install -y curl gpg
 ```

-## Configuring the Server to External Traffic into my home Network
+## Configuring the Server to route External Traffic into my home Network

 The steps followed are documented on the dedicated page of the [ZeroTier Documentation](https://docs.zerotier.com/route-between-phys-and-virt/).